kantega/json-content-polymorphic-serializer/README.md

 ## Polymorphism and JSON with Kotlinx ##

-Traditionally, JSON polymorphic serialization and de-serialization requires the presence of a 'type' property.
+Traditionally, JSON polymorphic serialization requires the presence of a 'type' property.
 Various implementation of object mappers have provided different approaches to handling polymorphic JSON, and most of them rely on this property.
 [Jackson Annotations](https://www.tutorialspoint.com/jackson_annotations/jackson_annotations_jsontypeinfo.htm), for instance, will allow use of the '@JsonTypeInfo' to specify type information used for serialization and de-serialization.